Excis3/excis3.github.io/_posts/2025-04-09-AZURE-SDTO-websites.md

 ![9_customdomain.png](https://raw.githubusercontent.com/Excis3/excis3.github.io/refs/heads/main/media/9_customdomain.png)

 You may be prompted to add a TXT record for domain verification.
-This is a protective feature, but often neglected—making SDTOs possible.
+This is a protective feature, but often neglected, making SDTOs possible.
 Once the domain is validated, it will appear with a green status.

 ![10_validation.png](https://raw.githubusercontent.com/Excis3/excis3.github.io/refs/heads/main/media/10_validation.png)